 Class II – Novice.
 Moderate rapids with regular waves, small drops, clear passages and wide channels.
 Occasional maneuvering may be required.

 Class III – Intermediate.
 Moderately difficult rapids with larger irregular waves, often narrow channels.
-Complex maneuvering to avoid obstacles required.
+Complex maneuvering to avoid obstacles is required.

 Class IV – Advanced.
 Intense, powerful rapids requiring precise maneuvering in fast, turbulent water.
 Complex channels with many significant obstacles to be avoided.